DUNE-DAQ/wibmod/README.md

 the WIB application.
 Follow this with `init` to start the WIB modules.

-Assuming the WIB(s) are powered and ready to receive configurations, send `conf` to connect to the WIBs.
-Sending configuration settings to the WIBs requires sending a `settings` command, which `nanorc` does not currently support.
-A real WIB would then be streaming data out over its fibers from all FEMBs.
+Assuming the WIB(s) are powered and ready to receive configurations, send `conf` to connect to the WIBs and load the initial settings.
+Sending additional settings to the WIBs requires sending a `settings` command, which `nanorc` does not currently support.
+A real WIB will now be streaming data out over its fibers from all FEMBs.

-To change settings sent to the WIBs, one can edit `wibapp/data/wibapp_conf.json` by hand to.
+To change settings sent to the WIBs, one can edit `wibapp/data/wibapp_conf.json` by hand.
 In the future, some run control database will presumably build this configuration information based on the desired detector state.

 ## TODOs